 Frequent Questions about the Sustainable Materials Management (SMM) Electronics Challenge

 On September 22, 2012, EPA launched the SMM Electronics Challenge.
-The Challenge encourages electronics manufacturers, brand owners and retailers to strive to send 100 percent of the used electronics they collect from the public, businesses and within their own organizations to third-party certified electronics refurbishers and recyclers.
-The Challenge’s goals are to:
+The Challenge encouraged electronics manufacturers, brand owners and retailers to strive to send 100 percent of the used electronics they collect from the public, businesses and within their own organizations to third-party certified electronics refurbishers and recyclers.
+The Challenge’s goals were to:

-- Increase transparency and accountability through public posting of electronics collection and recycling data.
+- Promote data transparency and accountability through public posting of electronics collection and recycling data; and

 On this page:

 - What kinds of awards did EPA give out to SMM Electronics Challenge participants?

 - What are the 2021 SMM Electronics Challenge results?